 - ii.
 During the year before the contract anniversary, the owner complied with all requirements of the HAP contract, including compliance with the HQS for all contract units. - c.
-Amount of Annual Adjustment reasonable rent as determined by the Allegheny County Housing Authority "comparability study."
+Amount of Annual Adjustment

 The adjusted rent to owner (for AHAP's in existence prior to January 16, 2001) equals the lesser of: